"In the end… you really did bring me to Japan."

 Information about the three founding families of the Holy Grail War.

-It wasn't anything surprising—or anything that could truly concern me.
+Nothing that could truly concern me.

-Still, knowing the board is essential before crushing the pieces.
+Understanding the board is essential before crushing the pieces.

-But… interestingly, what occupied most of my time wasn't my enemies.
+What occupied most of my time wasn't my enemies.

 It was them.

-Sakura, Hisui and Kohaku, Fujino, and Caren.
+Sakura, Hisui and Kohaku, Fujino… and Caren.

 Kohaku, in particular, would often argue with Sakura over who had more right to receive head pats.

-Watching the two of them interact always made me laugh.
+Watching their interactions always made me laugh.

-But it wasn't impossible to control.
+But it wasn't impossible to manage.

-As for Caren, she was like a Maine Coon.
+She was like a Maine Coon.

 Despite her sharp tongue, she was actually quite sociable.

-Sakura was like a Birman—calm, sensitive, and very affectionate with everyone.
-She also loved it when I patted her head.
+Sakura was like a Birman cat—gentle, sensitive, and deeply affectionate with everyone.

-But when I didn't give her enough attention, she showed her jealousy even more clearly than Caren.
+But when I didn't give her enough attention…

-Of course… not everything was so peaceful.
+Not everything was peaceful.

-And, as expected, they began sending people after them.
+As expected, they began sending people after them.

 Once.